nathansmith/javascript-quiz/ANSWERS.md

       // Something to iterate on
       var i = arguments.length;

-      // Loop through all the parameters.
+      // Loop through all the parameters
       while (i--) {
         // Multiply by 10, to account for peculiarities
         // of doing addition with floating point numbers.